10 Ideas for Repurposing Content

 They can also be a tipping point for potential customers deciding if they want to work with your company, as they can quickly identify where they need help.
 For example, if your company specializes in something like cloud migration, a checklist or guide taking them through the steps to determine if it’s time to migrate can help them decide that they want to reach out and learn more about their options.

 One of the most impactful things for customers to see is how your products or services help real people.
 Case studies walk readers through the problem your customer was facing, the challenges they had to overcome, and the solutions your business was able to provide.

-Press releases, blog posts, customer testimonials and any other content can be used to build case studies.
+Press releases, guest posts, blog posts, customer testimonials and any other content can be used to build case studies.
 Most importantly though, if you do want to write a case study and plan to name your customer and share results, you should get their permission to spotlight them.

 Repurposing Content for Maximum Impact

 While repurposing content can represent big savings for both time and money, there are many other positive offshoots of taking the time to assess your current content library.

 Even if you discover that you don’t have a high volume of content that is suitable for repurposing, understanding how to capitalize on what you do have, as well as using the data to glean what content gets your company noticed, can allow you to build a stronger content strategy overall.

 Need help with your content marketing plan or your content production, including repurposing, for 2022?
 The Scoop team can help.